 “Man is made by his belief.
 As he believes, so he is.”Lord Krishna, Bhagavad Gita

-I visited Mathura Vrindavan in January 2021.
+We visited Mathura Vrindavan in January 2021.
 The COVID effect had somewhat slowed down, and it was a perfect time.
-Influenced by Krishna’s teachings, my heart wanted to connect with the Lord and perhaps to decipher my life’s purpose.

-We were already exploring Agra and around, and Mathura was next in the lineup.
+We were already done exploring Agra and around; Mathura was next in the lineup.
 Mathura is roughly a 2-hour bus ride away from Agra and easily accessible.

-Vrindavan is a suburb of Mathura district and is approximately half an hour away from the city center.
+Further, Vrindavan is a suburb of Mathura district and is approximately half an hour away from the city center.
 You can either stay in Mathura or Vrindavan.
-Both offer a lot of Dharamshalas, hotels, homestays, and hostels.
+Nonetheless, all points of interest around Mathura are well connected.

 “Through selfless service, you will always be fruitful and find the fulfillment of your desires”Lord Krishna, Bhagavad Gita